darinkr/sample-work/README.md

 Sample 3:  E-mail Siginture Generator (executable and viewable at http://cpemail.missioncheckin.com)

    This sample is a one page e-mail signiture generator made for Cross Point Church here in Nashville.
-Staff members can go on there and put in thier own information to create the e-mail signiture to copy and paiste into their favorite mail client.
+Staff members can go on there and put in thier own information to create the e-mail signiture to copy and paste into their favorite mail client.
 The page has standard links to general Cross Point social media pages unless the staff member enters their own.
 It is all done live via javascript.